NannyML/nannyml/docs/tutorials/thresholds.rst

 What's next?
 =============

-You can read more about the threshold inner workings in the :ref:`how it works article<how_thresholds>`, or review the `API reference documentation <../nannyml/nannyml.thresholds.html>`__.
+You can read more about the threshold's inner workings in the :ref:`how it works article<how_thresholds>` or review the `API reference documentation <../nannyml/nannyml.thresholds.html>`__.